ias-9/DevOps_Assignment/README.md

           args: The ${{ github.event_name }} event triggered first step.
 ```

-5. Set up secrets for TELEGRAM_TO and TELEGRAM_TOKEN so that Github Actions can access these values to use the bot and send message to my number.
-The token (TELEGRAM_TOKEN) is provided by @BotFather and the chat ID (TELEGRAM_TO) can be seen from https://api.telegram.org/bot/getUpdates by pasting the bot token after /bot
+5. Set up secrets for `TELEGRAM_TO` and `TELEGRAM_TOKEN` so that Github Actions can access these values to use the bot and send message to my number.
+The token `TELEGRAM_TOKEN` is provided by @BotFather and the chat ID `TELEGRAM_TO` can be seen from https://api.telegram.org/bot/getUpdates by pasting the bot token between `/bot` and `/getUpdates`.

 6. Push a file into the repository to try out this function and check for completion in the **Actions** tab above and in the Telegram chat with the bot